 That’s why it makes sense that people can respond differently to CBD.
 Factors like our age, weight, gender, lifestyle, medical history, and more can all come into play when it comes to how CBD will interact with us.

-In addition, you have to take into account the strength or potency of the CBD you’re taking.
+Also, you have to take into account the strength or potency of the CBD you’re taking.
 Are you rubbing on a 50 mg CBD muscle rub?
-Or are you swallowing three 1000 mg CBD capsules?
+Alternatively, are you swallowing three 1000 mg CBD capsules?

 These two routes of action will produce very different results.
 That’s why some people seem to have different experiences with CBD than others.
 If you’ve found yourself asking these questions even after trying CBD for the first time, read this article.